German Shepherd Now

 This one sits at the top because nothing else comes close in terms of long-term impact.

-German Shepherds have a critical socialization period between roughly 3 and 14 weeks.
+Shepherds have a critical socialization period between roughly 3 and 14 weeks.
 During that window, puppies need positive exposure to different people, surfaces, sounds, dogs, and environments.
 What they don’t encounter during those weeks often becomes something they fear or react to later.

 An under-socialized Shepherd frequently develops reactivity, fear-based aggression, or territorial behavior that is extremely difficult to undo.
 These aren’t minor annoyances.
 They’re the kind of problems that lead to rehoming.

 How to avoid it: Get the puppy out into the world early.
-Carry them to outdoor cafes, walk near traffic, introduce them to children, people in hats, people with umbrellas.
+Carry them to outdoor cafés, walk near traffic, introduce them to children, people in hats, people with umbrellas.
 Puppy classes are worth every dollar.
-Aim for variety over volume.
-Ten different environments matter more than fifty visits to the same dog park.
+Aim for variety over volume — ten different environments matter more than fifty visits to the same dog park.

-Not Giving Them Enough Mental Work
+Not Giving Them Enough Mental Stimulation

 Physical exercise matters, but a Shepherd that’s only physically tired is still half-loaded.
 These are working dogs bred to solve problems and make decisions.
 Without mental challenges, even a well-exercised dog will invent destructive projects to stay occupied.